arsip/bestguess/README.md

 ## If you already use Hyperfine

-BestGuess does not support nearly all of the options that Hyperfine does.
-And BestGuess is tested only on Unix (macos) and Linux (several distros).
+BestGuess does not support all of the options that Hyperfine does.
+And BestGuess is currently tested only on Unix (macos) and Linux (several distros).

 If you use Hyperfine like we used to, it's almost a drop-in replacement.
 We most often used the warmup, runs, shell, and CSV export options.
 BestGuess can